oribarilan/lensline.nvim/README.md

         },
         {
           name = "diag_summary",
-          enabled = false,    -- disabled by default - enable explicitly to use min_level = "WARN", -- only show WARN and ERROR by default (HINT, INFO, WARN, ERROR) },
+          enabled = false,    -- (BETA) disabled by default - enable explicitly to use min_level = "WARN", -- only show WARN and ERROR by default (HINT, INFO, WARN, ERROR) },
         {